 Step 4: Find a rock to hold on top of the drill.
-Ideally it would be a stone with a concave cup-like section to hold the drill in place as it drills the plank.
+Ideally, it would be a stone with a concave cup-like section to hold the drill in place as it drills the plank.
 You could also use the knot of a branch or bone to hold it in place.

 Step 5: Place bird’s nest of tinder under the plank to catch the ember when it forms.

-Step 6: wrap the cord around the drill once and start moving the bow left and right while holding the top.
+Step 6: Wrap the cord around the drill once and start moving the bow left and right while holding the top.
 Use a small bit of pressure on the top while doing this.
 There should eventually be some smoke coming from the dust collected.

 For the bow drill, two people are better than one.
 Team up with someone and do the same but easier.

-Step 1: instead of using a bow wrap the cord once around the drill and pull left side first the right.
+Step 1: instead of using a bow wrap the cord once around the drill and pull the left side first the right.
 The drill should rotate.

-Step 2: have your partner apply downward pressure to the top of the drill.
+Step 2: Have your partner apply downward pressure to the top of the drill.